mcejp/mcejp.github.io/_posts/2020-11-06-bresenham.md

 >
 > The top-left rule ensures that adjacent triangles are drawn once.

-Let us now formulate the task more exactly:
+Let us now formulate the task more specifically:

 - triangle given by integer coordinates $(X_1, Y_1)$, $(X_2, Y_2)$, $(X_3, Y_3)$ in screen space
     - no subpixel precision, sorry (maybe next time?)